 Do you need support caring for your child?

-You can call your PASDS worker during office hours or the Baptcare on-call service if you need assistance after hours or on weekends.
+You can call your PASDS worker during business hours Monday to Friday 9am through to 5pm on (03) 9373 3800 or the Baptcare on-call service if you need assistance after hours or on weekends on 0400 705 309.

 Get in touch